A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.

 Partisia Blockchain Contract File

 The file extension of Partisia Blockchain Contract Files is written as ".pbc".
-This is a section format defined as:
+This is

 \[